troububbles/mkexeshortcut/README.md

 # mkexeshortcut
 A bash script and KDE service menu option for generating desktop shortcuts for Windows executables on Linux.

 #### Usage: *mkexeshortcut \<input> [output]*
-- Input: full path to the executable.
+- **Input:** full path to the executable.
-- Output: directory to place the shortcut.
-If not provided, it will be created on *xdg-user-dir DESKTOP*.
+- **Output:** directory to place the shortcut.
+By default it is set to the user's desktop folder.

 ### Dependency
 icoutils - https://github.com/rwmjones/icoutils